hummingbird-me/kitsu-web/README.md

 ## Issues

 Looking to create an issue?
-Click this helpful link [here](https://github.com/hummingbird-me/hummingbird/issues/new?labels=realm:client) or open a [bug report on Kitsu](https://kitsu.io/feedback/bugs).
+Open a [bug report](https://kitsu.io/feedback/bugs) or [feature request](https://kitsu.io/feedback/feature-requests) on Kitsu.